micromark/micromark-extension-gfm-tagfilter/readme.md

 ## What is this?

-This package contains extensions that add support for the tagfilter enabled by GFM to [`micromark`][micromark].
+This package contains an extension that adds support for the tagfilter enabled by GFM to [`micromark`][micromark].
 The tagfilter is kinda weird and kinda useless.
 This package exists for completeness.
 The tag filter is a naïve attempt at XSS protection.